Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 Joe Biden puts any of the

 underlying problems with China.

-Joe Biden put targeted tariffs on China.
-He didn't put tariffs on the world like a retard.
+Listen, Joe Biden put targeted tariffs on China.

+He didn't put tariffs on the world like a fing retard.
 I'm sorry.

 He's not a retard.
 Stop talking.

 Donald Trump is very ableist.
+Stop talking.

 I don't like that language.
-Woke this
+Walkness is ableist language.

-language.
-Woken is dead, Michael.
+Wokeness is dead, Michael.
+Wokus is dead.

 Trump is a retard.
-Sessy.
+Yeah, session.

+I am totally here.
 I'm so here for doing more American manufacturing, more exporting.

 I totally agree with that.
 But you guys know that Trump has all his shit made in China, right?

 Okay, I just want to point out the hypocrisy.